webreattivo/remote-work-the-right-way/_posts/01-04-01-What-is-the-remote-work.markdown

 ---
-title:  "What is the remote work ?"
+title:  "What is the remote work?"
 anchor: "what_is_the_remote_work"
 type:   "dg"
 h:   "h2"